AdobeDocs/analytics.en/help/analyze/report-builder/report-buider-overview.md

 ## Legacy Report Builder features not supported in the New Report Builder

-When comparing the functionality between Legacy Report Builder and the new Report Builder Add-in, some legacy functionality is no longer available:
+When comparing the functionality of Legacy Report Builder to the new Report Builder Add-in, some legacy functionality is no longer available:

 - Real-time requests

 - Path/Fallout reporting

 - Visitors metrics.
 The following metrics will all be converted to "unique visitors", even though the reporting result may not be an exact match: visitorshourly, visitorsdaily, visitorsweekly, visitorsmonthly, visitorsquarterly, visitorsyearly

-- - Mobile Daily Unique Visitors metric

 ## Common use cases